markcmurphy/devdocs-portal/05-headless-customers.md

 To populate the `customer_id` on the cart with the correct data, use the email address entered to match against the [Customers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api).
 If the email address matches what the customer input and what is in the BigCommerce database then proceed with login.
 If a match is not found then direct the customer to a [sign up](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/customers/customerspost) screen.

-## Creating customers

-Our WordPress plugin uses the approach of using the Customer API to [validate the password](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customer-passwords/validatecustomerpassword) against what is stored in BigCommerce.

-If a new account is created in WordPress, the password is written to the customer account in BigCommerce and used as the validation in future requests.
-The password is never stored in the WordPress database.
-You can match customers using the email address and the [Customers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api).

 ## Next Steps
 * [Learn more about {{TOPIC}}]().